Red-misst/piezo-electric/ESP8266_SETUP.md

 ### Step 2: Energy Storage Circuit

-1. Connect the capacitor:
+1. Connect the dual capacitor configuration:
+   - Connect both 3400μF capacitors in parallel (positive to positive, negative to negative)
-   - Positive terminal to rectifier's DC+ output
+   - Connect positive terminals to rectifier's DC+ output
-   - Negative terminal to ground
+   - Connect negative terminals to ground
+   - This provides a total capacitance of 6800μF for improved energy storage

 2. Connect boost converter:
-   - Input terminals to capacitor (observe polarity)
+   - Input terminals to capacitor bank (observe polarity)
    - Adjust output to 5V using trim potentiometer
    - Measure with multimeter to confirm 5V output